 If a person’s electrical contractor’s licence or in-house electrical installing work licence is cancelled or suspended under these regulations, the person must, as soon as is practicable after becoming aware of the cancellation or suspension, give written notice of the cancellation or suspension to each person who was, immediately before the cancellation or suspension, a nominee in respect of the licence.

-[Regulation 47C inserted by Gazette 2 May 2017 p.
+[Regulation 47C inserted: Gazette 2 May 2017 p.
 2296.]

 Part 5 — Regulation of electrical work